numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 Approaching the ridge is initially effective, but becomes ineffective close to the ridge when the rigde needs to be followed in direction to its optimum.
-The necessary change in *search behavior* close to the ridge is diffiult to diagnose, because the gradient towards the ridge does not flatten out.
+The necessary change in *search behavior* close to the ridge is difficult to diagnose, because the gradient towards the ridge does not flatten out.

 Contained in the *separable - ill-conditioned* function class.

-.. rubric:: Information gained from this function:
+.. .. rubric:: Information gained from this function:

-* Can the search continuously change its search direction when approaching one of the extremes of the Pareto front/Pareto set?
+.. * Can the search continuously change its search direction when approaching one of the extremes of the Pareto front/Pareto set?
-* What is the effect of having a non-smooth, non-differentiabale function to optimize?
+.. * What is the effect of having a non-smooth, non-differentiable function to optimize?